“Do not lie to one another, since you have put off the old man with his deeds.”

 “Do not lie to one another”

-A lie is an attempt to communicate what is false with the evident purpose of misleading.
-The Greek term involves more than simply telling what is not true, for this could occur without an intent to deceive or mislead.
+A lie attempts to communicate what is false with the evident purpose of misleading.
+The Greek term involves more than simply telling what is not valid, for that could occur without an intent to deceive or mislead.
 Lying, therefore, involves not only the communication of falsehood but also the intent to deceive.
 Lying destroys trust.
 It violates truth and love.

 How can we reconcile untruth with the Truth himself?
 If we operate in untruth, we misunderstand the relationship between the God of truth and the Christian life.